Jon Voight: 2013–present: Later career

-In 2013, Voight made his much-acclaimed appearance on Ray Donovan as Mickey Donovan, the main character's conniving father.
+In 2013, Voight made his much-acclaimed appearance on crime drama Ray Donovan as Mickey Donovan, the main character's conniving father.
 The role earned him a Golden Globe Award for Best Supporting Actor – Series, Miniseries or Television Film in 2014 as well as nominations for two Primetime Emmy Award for Outstanding Supporting Actor in a Drama Series.
 He reprised his role in the 2022 film Ray Donovan: The Movie.
 He played Henry Shaw Sr. in Fantastic Beasts and Where to Find Them (2016).
 The following year he acted in the Christian drama Same Kind of Different as Me alongside Greg Kinnear and Renée Zellweger.
-On March 26, 2019, Voight was appointed to a six-year term on the Board of Trustees of the Kennedy Center in Washington DC.
 He portrayed Supreme Court Justice Warren E. Burger in the film Roe v.
 Wade (2020).
 In 2022 he participated in the documentary film Desperate Souls, Dark City and the Legend of Midnight Cowboy with Bob Balaban, Brian De Palma and Brenda Vaccaro.
 It premiered at the 79th Venice International Film Festival and was later shortlisted for the Academy Award for Best Documentary Feature at the 96th Academy Awards.
 In 2022, Voight was cast in the science fiction epic Megalopolis, directed by Francis Ford Coppola.
-In Reagan, Jon Voight is cast as Viktor Ivanov, a former KGB agent.
-The film, starring Dennis Quaid as Ronald Reagan, was theatrically released in the United States on August 30, 2024.
+In Reagan Voight was cast as Viktor Ivanov, a former KGB agent.
+The film, starring Dennis Quaid as Ronald Reagan, was theatrically released in the United States in 2024.